stefanvictora/hue-scheduler/README.md

 In short, to fully support dumb wall switches that physically turn off your lights.
 In such cases the bridge might take up to two minutes to update a lights reachable status.
 If you would now turn off a light around the time a state change is scheduled, the update will be missed by the light because the bridge will report the light as still reachable, and therefore Hue Scheduler will not retry to set the state.

-If you don't use dumb wall switches, or would like to set the confirm behavior manually for each affected lights, you can configure the default behavior via the `--confirm-*` command line arguments and the `confirm` state property.
+If you don't use dumb wall switches, or would like to set the confirmation behavior manually for each affected lights, you can configure the default behavior via the `--confirm-*` command line arguments and the `confirm` state property.

 ### Does Hue Scheduler Work With Motion Sensors?